dpde/vapor-dockerfiles/README.md

 # Vapor Dockerfiles Using Debian

+The Dockerfiles provided with this repository use Debian Buster instead of Alpine Linux, which made further customization a lot easier for me.

-See [Laravel Vapor documentation](https://docs.vapor.build/1.0/projects/environments.html#runtime) on how to use a docker based runtime:
+See [Laravel Vapor documentation](https://docs.vapor.build/1.0/projects/environments.html#runtime) on how to use a docker based runtime.

-In oder to use this image use the following in your environment dockerfile:
+## Dockerhub

+The images are published to the following repository on Dockerhub: [denizp/vapor](https://hub.docker.com/repository/docker/denizp/vapor)

+## Available Images

+### Default Debian Buster

 ```
 FROM denizp/vapor:php81-buster